 Most undergraduate research during the school year is done for credit.
 In many labs, paid positions during the school year are limited to lab maintenance or very routine work, and actual research will only be available for students working for credit during the academic year.
 However, many labs offer some paid positions over the summer.
 Some professors do try to set up paid research positions during the school year for students who are eligible for work-study.
-Note: students cannot simultaneously earn course credit and be paid for their research.

-Also, there are a limited number of summer research fellowship opportunities within the Chemistry department, such as the Dr. Paul S. Engel Fellowship, the George Holmes Richter Memorial Fellowship and the Zevi & Bertha Salsburg Memorial Fellowship in Chemistry.
+Also, there are a number of competitive summer research fellowship opportunities within the Chemistry department, such as the Dr. Paul S. Engel Fellowship, the George Holmes Richter Memorial Fellowship and the Zevi & Bertha Salsburg Memorial Fellowship in Chemistry.
 See the Awards & Fellowships section for more information.